nnnextra/StardewControllers-CustomisationPlus/README.md

 This fork also includes a bug fix that resolves the inability to assign a Slingshot to a quick action button (and also works for bows from Swords & Sorcery).

+You must remove any previous versions of Star Control or Radial Menu before installing this mod.

 ![Full overlay screenshot](docs/images/screenshot-controller-overlay.png)

 ---